-which is one of the two required mathematical conditions governing the dynamics of the coupled fields, $v$ and $\rho$, in the radial direction.
+which is one of the two mathematical conditions governing the dynamics of the coupled fields, $v$ and $\rho$.

-To ascertain the second condition necessary for determining the dynamics in the radial direction, one first has to look at the dynamics along the azimuthal coordinate.
-This gives the condition for the balance of the specific angular momentum of the flow as~\citep{pri81,fkr02}
+To ascertain the second condition necessary for determining the dynamics in the radial direction, we have to first look at the dynamics along the azimuthal direction.
+This gives the balance of the specific angular momentum of the flow as~\citep{fkr02}